En Español

 Colectiva Agroecológica de Masificación y Unidad (CAMU)

-Support to create and disseminate digital educational content that helps scale out agroecology, food sovereignty, and political ecology discussions while documenting the narratives and experiences of farmers engaged in these transformative processes; and organize in-person farmer-to-farmer (Campesino a Campesino) workshops focused on political organizing within agroecology and food system movements.
+Colectiva Agroecológica de Masificación y Unidad’s (CAMU) mission is to investigate the intricate interactions and dialectic relations between humans and the environment through community-centered participatory research to address inequitable environmental burdens and cultivate alternative, sustainable and just relationships with natural systems.
+Wildseeds Grant funds supporting creating and disseminating digital educational content that helps scale out agroecology, food sovereignty, and political ecology discussions while documenting the narratives and experiences of farmers engaged in these transformative processes; and organizing in-person farmer-to-farmer (Campesino a Campesino) workshops focused on political organizing within agroecology and food system movements.

 Durham, NC